evolution-cms/installer/README.md

 #### Always make sure to backup your existing installation before doing anything else.

 In order to be able to directly download the MODX zip archive from the MODX repository, your server must have either allow_url_fopen or cURL enabled.

+You may need to change the permissions for newly created folders on line 145.
+For example, your server may require directory permissions of 0755.